How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 What unexpected wins happened? (capture surprises)

-Document actual vs. planned results.
-This isn’t judgment—it’s pattern recognition.
-A consistent gap between plan and reality signals bad planning, not bad execution.
+Document actual vs. planned results so you can see where plans and outcomes diverge.
+This isn’t judgment; it’s pattern recognition, and a consistent gap between plan and reality signals bad planning, not bad execution.

 Task 2: Gather key data